gibsonpp/GR-sslcm-data/README.md

 ### Notes and limitations

-Estimates of tributary harvest (most often zero) are available for all years and populations modeled by the LCM, so there are no missing data.
+Estimates of tributary harvest (most often zero) are available for all years and populations modeled by the GR-LCM, so there are no missing data.

-Although harvest numbers are treated as known values in the LCM, in practice there is substantial uncertainty associated with these estimates.
-The sport harvest estimates are based on statistical expansions from creel survey data, which may represent a small sample size relative to the total harvest.
-The age compositition of the tributary harvest is particularly uncertain, because of the uncertainty in assigning ages to individual fish in most cases (see discussion in the documentation for the `adult-indiv-weir` data set) as well as the uncertainty due to sampling variability.
+Although harvest numbers are treated as known values in the GR-LCM, in practice there is substantial uncertainty associated with these estimates.
+The sport harvest estimates are based on statistical expansions from creel surveys, which may represent a small sample size relative to the total harvest.
+The age composition of the tributary harvest is particularly uncertain because of the low numbers of adult fish that are physically sampled in the creel.

 ## Adult: adult-indiv-weir